Nayan-Chaturvedi/ChaiAurCode/README.md

 ## Lecture 3: How to create a new element

-- Knowledge on DOM will help to crack the interview, so dont take it lightly before starting react
 - We will focus here on relations, like parent-child relation, parent-parent relations etc
-- Scenario: we need to create the element ➜ create the query from DB ➜ Set into array ➜ display in UI
+- Scenario: we need to create the element like arr ➜ create the query from DB ➜ Set into array in javascript ➜ display in WebPage/User Inteface
 - Play with DOM to add or remove an element
 - to create div with4 elements use shortcut: div.day*4
 - Lets check the value in the parent